EvgenyKut/testTask/README.md

 route, and showing his email on the header.
 2. If the email or email was incorrect, we must show an error message.

-Data we can use from https://reqres.in/ (you can find users emails in the list of users (for test you can give one: rachel.howell@reqres.in, byron.fields@reqres.in)
+Data we can use from https://reqres.in/ (you can find users emails in the list of users (for test you can take one: rachel.howell@reqres.in, byron.fields@reqres.in)

 When you clone the project:
 <br/>